 As you can imagine, the lift type and size combination, along with several other things are a factor when determining cost.
 However, we have a general pricing guide for lifts that you can view .

-If you are unsure of which category or pricing option your specific need may fall into, or if you are planning to mail your shoes in, we ask that you please email us - first - a picture of your shoes with a detailed description of your need to: admin@craryshoes.com
+If you are unsure of which category or pricing option your specific need may fall into, or if you are planning to mail your shoes in, we ask that you please email us - first - a picture of your shoes and the amount of lift you will need.

-Interior Sole Lifts can can work well if they are 3/8" or less.
+Interior lifts can can work well if they are 3/8" or less, but even this much can make the shoe unstable.
 The lift can be slightly tapered from the heel to the ball of the foot and then tapered more from the ball to the toes.
-For functional reasons, the less tapering the better; however, this can be difficult in many standard shoes.
-An extra depth shoe makes this much easier.
+For functional reasons, the less tapering the better; however, this can be difficult in most standard shoes.
+An extra depth shoe or boot makes this easier.
 The best part is the lift can be moved from shoe to shoe, making it much more economical.
+Keep in mind that when you lift the heel only, this tilts your pelvis and can ultimately be uncomfortable and unstable depending on your condition, age and activity level.

-Exterior Sole Lifts are recommended for more than 3/8".
-Whenever possible, we remove the original outsole, glue the lift amount onto the shoe, taper it appropriately at the toe, and then put the original sole back on.
-We also match the color of the original material as much as possible, which gives an aesthetically pleasing look.
+Exterior sole lifts are recommended for more than 3/8"/10mm.
+Whenever possible, we remove the original outsole, add the necessary amount with EVA onto the midsole of the shoe from heel to ball, taper it at the toe, and then put the original sole back on.
+We do our best to match the color of the original material, which gives an aesthetically pleasing look.
 Much of the time, no one ever knows you even have a lift in your shoe.

 Keep in mind, it is best to put exterior sole lifts on newer, high quality shoes.
 If you are going to pay for an exterior lift, you will want the shoes to last a long time.